jeff-hykin/Resh/README.md

 <img width="776" alt="screen shot 2017-08-28 at 2 22 33 am" src="https://user-images.githubusercontent.com/17692058/29763276-1ef8629c-8b98-11e7-9a9c-1154195a5f52.png">

 This is a console that everyone can use.
 It has all the power of bash without having to use cryptic commands.
 The suggestions and tab-to-complete make the interface quite quick despite the longer names for commands.
 The suggestions make learning new commands incredibly easy.
-However, it's also fully backwards compatible with all console commands.
+However, it is also fully backwards compatible with console commands (bash or your shell of choice).

 Many unix things were made more simple, for example `rm -r` for folders and `rm` for files has been simplified to one "delete" command.